openssl/web/about.md

 SSLeay, and then to the OpenSSL Project, which I became an active member of in late 1999.
 This has been my most consistent FOSS activity ever since.

-## Tam Dale
-I joined the project in July 2023, and as the only non-technical contractor, there’s been quite a learning curve.
-My role is to manage our support contracts, assist our Customers and Sponsors, manage the day to day operational side of the Project, as well as to develop procedures and policies that support the Project’s long term goals.

 ## Tim Hudson
 Co-founded SSLeay in 1996, worked on RSA's "forks" from 1998-2007, joined old-OSF for OpenSSL commercial activities in 2008-2014, officially joined the